ELounissi/Computer-Vision/README.md

 ### 2- Statistical image descriptors

-📂 **The folder Shape Statistics**: Contains Python code used for the calculation of many statistical properties of images.
+📂 **The folder Shape Statistics**: Contains Python code inside `shape_statistics.ipynb` used for the calculation of many statistical properties of images.
 The following properties are calculated:

 - **Mean**: The average pixel intensity value of the image.
 - **Standard Deviation**: The spread of pixel intensity values in the image.